 They’re mean.
 They’re green.
 They’re delicious!
 Introducing my baked Green Monster Donuts….packed with spinach and sweetened with banana and agave syrup, they are a fun way to feed your family some greens!
 Your little ones will be so excited by the idea of eating a donut, they will not even question why it’s green; however, if they do, you can just tell them the leprechauns did it.

 St. Patrick’s Day is less than a week away, and although it’s my usual tradition to serve up some green pancakes for breakfast, I thought I would try something different this year.
 It took a couple of tries, but eventually I hit the perfect ratio of spinach to sweetener.
 I promise, your wee ones won’t even know there is spinach in these donuts!
 These donuts come out light and fluffy, tasting a lot like a banana muffin.

 If you’ve read my Baked Strawberry Buttermilk Donuts post you’ll see my tried and tested donut pan in use.
-I bought this Wilton Nonstick 6-Cavity Donut Pan a couple of years ago from Bed Bath and Beyond and have never looked back.
+I bought this Wilton Nonstick 6-Cavity Donut Pan a couple of years ago have never looked back.
 There is nothing better than baking your own set of donuts on a weekend morning, and they’re inevitably going to be better for you than the deep fried donut-shop kind!